Cancel anytime

 Core Business Areas

-- Aeronautics: Designs, develops, manufactures, and supports military aircraft, including combat and air mobility aircraft, reconnaissance and surveillance aircraft, and unmanned aerial vehicles.
-Key products include the F-35 Lightning II, C-130J Super Hercules, and F-16 Fighting Falcon.
+- Aeronautics: Designs, develops, manufactures, and supports military aircraft, including the F-35 Lightning II, C-130J Super Hercules, and F-16 Fighting Falcon.

-- Missiles and Fire Control (MFC): Provides air and missile defense systems; tactical missiles and air-to-ground precision strike weapon systems; logistics; fire control systems; mission operations support; engineering support; and readiness, integration, and sustainment services.
+- Missiles and Fire Control: Provides air and missile defense systems, tactical missiles, air-to-ground precision strike weapon systems, and fire control systems.

-- Rotary and Mission Systems (RMS): Designs, manufactures, integrates, and sustains military and commercial helicopters, surface ships, sea-based and land-based missile defense systems, radar systems, and simulation and training services.
+- Rotary and Mission Systems: Designs, manufactures, and supports military and commercial helicopters, surface and undersea naval combat systems, radar systems, and simulation and training services.

-- Space: Engaged in the research, development, design, engineering, and production of satellites, space transportation systems, and strategic, advanced missile systems.
+- Space: Engaged in the research, design, development, engineering, and production of satellites, space transportation systems, and strategic and defensive missile systems.

 Leadership and Structure